Robertfarb/whiteboarding-curriculum/projects/git-workflow.md

     * Check 'Protect this branch' and 'Require pull requst reviews before merging'.
 4. Use `git log` to review what commits have happened on your current branch
 5. Use `git branch` to confirm that you are on the correct branch.
+6. Use `git status` to see whether you have staged or unsaved files.

 [feature-branch]: https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow
 [resolving-merge-conflicts]: https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/